-The guidance linked to below has been highlighted as it is particularly relevant to the themes and plugins used on this platform.
+The guidance below has been highlighted as it is particularly relevant to the themes and plugins used on this platform.

-If you want to change the theme which has been allocated to your site, go to Dashboard>Appearance>Theme via the left-hand navigation menu to see which other options are available.
+If you would like to change your websites’ theme go to Dashboard>Appearance>Theme via the left-hand navigation menu in the Dashboard to see which other options are available.

 For a full list of themes supported by CampusPress – all themes provided are accessibility-ready.